IQSS/dataverse/doc/release-notes/6961-payara-upgrade.md

 In domain1/config/jhove.conf, change the hard-coded /usr/local/glassfish4 path, as above.

-(Optional): If you renamed your service account from glassfish to payara or appserver, update the ownership permissions:
+(Optional): If you renamed your service account from glassfish to payara or appserver, update the ownership permissions.
+The IQSS guides recommend a service account of `dataverse`:

-	# sudo chown -R payara /usr/local/payara5/glassfish/domains/domain1
+	# sudo chown -R dataverse /usr/local/payara5/glassfish/domains/domain1
-	# sudo chown -R payara /usr/local/payara5/glassfish/lib
+	# sudo chown -R dataverse /usr/local/payara5/glassfish/lib

-You will also need to check that the new user has write permission on the files directory, if they are located outside the old Glassfish domain.
-And/or make sure the new user account has the correct AWS credentials, if you are using S3 for storage.
+You will also need to check that the service account has write permission on the files directory, if they are located outside the old Glassfish domain.
+And/or make sure the service account has the correct AWS credentials, if you are using S3 for storage.

 Finally, start Payara:

-	# sudo -u payara /usr/local/payara5/bin/asadmin start-domain
+	# sudo -u dataverse /usr/local/payara5/bin/asadmin start-domain

 Deploy the Dataverse 5 warfile:

-	# sudo -u payara /usr/local/payara5/bin/asadmin deploy /path/to/dataverse-5.0.war
+	# sudo -u dataverse /usr/local/payara5/bin/asadmin deploy /path/to/dataverse-5.0.war

 Then restart Payara:

-	# sudo -u payara /usr/local/payara5/bin/asadmin stop-domain
+	# sudo -u dataverse /usr/local/payara5/bin/asadmin stop-domain
-	# sudo -u payara /usr/local/payara5/bin/asadmin start-domain
+	# sudo -u dataverse /usr/local/payara5/bin/asadmin start-domain